Get Offer

 4. Call `pay.do`

-Use this path when baggage or seat selection is required:
+Use this path when baggage and seat upsell are part of the booking flow:

 1. Call `getOffers.do`